the-horizon-skye/python-jarvis/READMEUpdate.md

 This is a small basic Python  project..
 # python virtual assistant

-this is virtual assistant is made with python using library pyttsx3 and speech_recognition librarys.. and to do different task there are some other librarys used
+this is a virtual assistant made with python using library pyttsx3 and speech_recognition librarys.. and to do different task there are some other librarys used

 # if you want to contribute in this..